 Our Good Life participates in affiliate marketing and other forms of advertising.
 We only recommend products and services we believe in and think they will be of use to you.

-My family loves all things Mexican, and so it came as no surprise when a package was delivered to us that contained a tortilla press!
-We've been making homemade tortillas ever since, and don't see when we would ever go back to buying store-bought.
+My family loves all things Mexican, and so it came as no surprise when a package was delivered right to our front door step that contained a tortilla press!
+We've been making homemade tortillas ever since, and don't see when we would ever go back to buying store-bought tortillas.
 These tortillas are just so easy and so good!
+And I also think it's a huge bonding experience for the whole family while we make these.

-You only need three ingredients to make these incredible tortillas: masa harina, hot water, and fine sea salt.
+You only need three ingredients to make these incredible tortillas: masa harina (red mill), warm water, and fine sea salt.
 When you look for Masa Harina in the store, please get the Spanish version.
 You can tell if the ingredient list includes both corn and lime.
 It makes a difference!

 As far as equipment is concerned, we believe a tortilla press is a must.
 We are ones to have an appliance sitting around the house that only does one thing.
 This is the exception.
 You will want a two-tablespoon scoop and a tortilla warmer.
 We cook our tortillas on the grill portion of our stove.